Toowoomba: British colonisation

+Town of Toowoomba

-Towards the end of the 1840s Drayton had grown to the point where it had its own newspaper, general store, trading post and the Royal Bull's Head Inn, which was built by William Horton and still stands today.
-Horton is regarded as the true founder of Toowoomba despite not being the first European person to live there.
-Drovers and wagon masters spread the news of the new settlement at Toowoomba.
-By 1858 Toowoomba was growing fast.
+Towards the end of the 1840s, closer settlement was occurring and the nearby township of Drayton had grown to the point where it had its own newspaper, general store, trading post and the Royal Bull's Head Inn, which was built by William Horton and still stands today.
+The first Britishers began to live at "The Swamp" (Toowoomba) from 1849, where Josiah Dent, William Shuttleworth and William Gurney were employed to cut reeds and timber for use at Drayton.
+Dent was said to have "lived in a tent, and with his axe, he killed the blacks".

+In 1852, Thomas Alford established the first store at Toowoomba.
+Land for the town of Toowoomba at "The Swamp" was first surveyed in 1849, then again in 1853.By 1858 Toowoomba was growing fast.
 It had a population of 700, three hotels and many stores.
 Land selling at 4 $/acre in 1850 was by then 150 $/acre.
 Governor Bowen granted the wish of locals and a new municipality was proclaimed on 24 November 1860.

 The first town council election took place on 4 January 1861 and William Henry Groom won.
 The railway from Ipswich was opened in 1867, bringing with it business development.
 In 1892, the Under Secretary of Public Land proclaimed Toowoomba and the surrounding areas as a township and in 1904 Toowoomba was declared a city.
 Pastoralism replaced agriculture and dairying by the 1900s.

 In July 1902, 80 subdivided allotments of "The Lilley Estate" owned by the late Sir Charles Lilley, were advertised to be auctioned by Scholefield & Godsall.
 A map advertising the auction shows that the estate was bordered by Bridge, Mary and Lindsay Streets and overlooking and adjoining the Royal Agricultural Society's Showgrounds.

+In 1905, the Royal Agricultural Society and the Drayton and Toowoomba Agricultural and Horticultural Society merged and the Toowoomba Showgrounds on Campbell Street became the sole venue for the annual show.

 The Rotary Club of Toowoomba was established in 1930.

 During World War II, Toowoomba was the location of RAAF No.7 Inland Aircraft Fuel Depot (IAFD), completed in 1942 and closed on 29 August 1944.
 Usually consisting of 4 tanks, 31 fuel depots were built across Australia for the storage and supply of aircraft fuel for the RAAF and the US Army Air Forces at a total cost of £900,000 ($1,800,000).

+In 1985, the show left the Toowoomba Showgrounds for the new site in Glenvale.

 Toowoomba was named as Australia's Tidiest Town in 2008.